ripenedcat/LucasLifesBlog/content/post/azure/azure-deploy-hugo/index.en.md

     "Azure Static Web App",
     "Hugo"
 ]
-image = "the-creative-exchange-d2zvqp3fpro-unsplash.jpg"
+# image = "the-creative-exchange-d2zvqp3fpro-unsplash.jpg"
 # draft = true
 +++

 # Background
 Although [Microsoft’s documentation](https://learn.microsoft.com/en-us/azure/static-web-apps/publish-hugo) on deploying Hugo sites to Azure Static Web Apps looks straightforward, following it as-is will cause your GitHub Actions build to fail with errors.
-The missing piece is the `app_build_command` setting in the workflow.

 ![Github Action failed](github-action-failed.png)

 # Resolution
-The cause is that Azure don't add `app_build_command` in the workflow, which makes the build fail.
-We will need to add `app_build_command: "hugo --gc --minify"` and everything will be fine.
+The cause is that Azure don't have `app_build_command` added in the workflow, which makes the build fail.
+We will need to add `app_build_command: "hugo --gc --minify"` to the workflow and everything will be fine.
 Here is the complete workflow content.
 ```yml
 name: Azure Static Web Apps CI/CD